Dark-Menace/NetShield/README.md

 #### Trace File Logging:

 NetShield introduces a trace file feature that keeps a detailed log of all events taking place during server-client communication.
 This trace file includes information about incoming connections, firewall actions, and other relevant events.
 The trace file serves as a valuable resource for analyzing and diagnosing issues, as well as for auditing and security monitoring purposes.

+#### Blacklisting on Exceedance
+When a client exceeds the maximum request rate limit multiple times within a specified range, the server blacklists the client, preventing further access.
 ## Installation

 Clone the project